 Is our life what we thought it would be and want it to become?

 My personal belief is that 90% of us want more and either do not know what to about it or worse, we just do not care.

-Fix this and gain some more time, so that you will not thing there is not enough time in the day.
+Fix this to-buys problem and gain some more time?
 Every day is 24 hours long.
 The real question is, how do you fill your 24 hours?